-How to Write a Climbing Training Program in 3 Steps by Tom Randall
+How to Write a Climbing Training Program in 3 Steps

 Not all climbers are able to have a training plan written for them by a coach – whether it’s for budget reasons or because they prefer to self-coach themselves along their climbing journey.
 If that sounds like you, then relax, because I’m going to take you through a 3-step process for writing your own climbing training program!